moonstream-to/awesome-web3-games/README.md

 ## Racing
 - [Rhascau](https://www.mintersworld.com/rhascau) - a racing game, inspired by Ludo, where you compete with other players to be the first to get around the board.
 You can deploy multiple cars, attack other cars, and defend your cars from attacks. `fully on-chain` `browser game` `playable`

+## RPG
+- [Kamigotchi](https://twitter.com/kamigotchiworld) - a pet RPG game by Asphodel Labs.
+It's an always online completely on-chain game where you travel through Kamigotchi wowrld with your Kamigotchi pets that have different stats and types.
+Minting is on Optimism. `fully on-chain` `in development`

 ## Strategy
 - [The Citadel](https://library.citadel.game/) - 2D multiplayer space exploration strategy game.
 Get a ship and explore space as either a miner or a marauder.
 Game is on Polygon. `fully on-chain` `in development`
 - [Conquest.eth](https://conquest.game/) - a game of strategy and diplomacy in space.
 Gather a fleet of ships to conquer planets.
 Current version runs on the Gnosis Chain. `fully on-chain` `browser game` `playable`